Tomas4python/chatbot/README.md

 ## Project Components

-1. **Data processing** - Exploratory Data Analysis (EDA), data preprocessing and model development in Jupyter Lab notebook:
+1. `development.ipynb` - **Data processing**: Exploratory Data Analysis, data preprocessing and model development in Jupyter Lab notebook.
-- `development.ipynb`.
-2. **Chatbot application development** and testing in a Python-based notebook:
+2. `chatbot_app.ipynb` - **Chatbot application development**: Development and testing in a Jupyter Lab notebook.
-- `chatbot_app.ipynb`.
-3. **Conversion to a standalone Python script** for a fully working GUI chatbot application:
+3. `chatbot_app.py` - **Conversion to a standalone Python script**: Fully working GUI chatbot application.
-- `chatbot_app.py`.
-4. **Sample files** used for initial stages of preprocessing, training of different models, and in different environments, located in the `samples/` folder.
+4. `samples/` - **Sample files**: Used for initial stages of preprocessing, training of different models, and in different environments.
+5. `requirements.txt` - **Dependencies**: Lists all the Python packages and their versions required to run Chatbot application.
+6. `DEVELOPMENT_PAPER.md` - **Development documentation**: Detailed description of the development process and any relevant findings.

 ## Key Features